SamueleD78/ff/README.md

 but that's really a lot, and in the end you will find yourself deleting a lot of dirs, so.. go with the preferred.

 ### Which sub-packages are available as today? ###

+The packages are being ported from the beta (closed) version to the release (open) version.
+While they are updated, they are published here.
+You can be confidant that everything published is (or it should be) fully functional.

 Here is an updated list.
 All the packages marked with an (*) are support packages, usually included by other main packages (so it's unlikely they will be required directly).